vjeko2404/git_workflow/README.md

 -   **Self-Contained:** A single script with no external dependencies other than `git` (and `gh` for the best PR experience).

 -   **Per-Project Config:** Saves your preferences (remote names, etc.) to a `.git/gitflowrc` file, keeping your working directory clean.

+## Git Concepts for Beginners

+This script is built around a common "forking" workflow.
+Here are the key terms you should know:

+-   **`upstream`**: This is the main, original project repository (e..g, `microsoft/vscode`).
+You "pull" or "fetch" changes _from_ here to keep your project up-to-date.
+You usually do not have permission to push directly to it.

+-   **`origin`**: This is your personal copy (a "fork") of the main project (e.g., `your-username/vscode`).
+You have full control over this repository.
+You push your changes _to_ `origin` and then open a "Pull Request" to `upstream`.

+-   **`branch`**: Think of this as a separate workspace.
+You create a new branch (e.g., `feature/add-new-button`) from the `main` branch, make your changes on it, and then merge it back.
+This keeps your `main` branch clean and stable.

+-   **Pull Request (PR)**: This is a formal request to merge your changes (from your `origin` fork's branch) into the `upstream` project's `main` branch.
+It's where code reviews and discussions happen.

 ## Installation